sswietoniowski/learning-aspnetcore-webapi-7-documenting-using-swagger/README.md

 curl -v -H "X-API-Version: 1.0" https://localhost:5001/api/contacts
 ```

+One might want to read [this](https://www.thecodebuzz.com/restful-api-versioning-best-practices/) article about best practices related to API versioning.

 ### Protecting Your API

 Documentation for you API should describe how to authenticate with it, if applicable.